ashley194/HashCode_2/README.md

 There will also be a function/button called 'Generate' which will generate the BACS hash code.

-Once all functions have been completed, there will be a function/button called 'Clear All'; which will clear all the data entered on the screen.
+Once all functions have been completed, there will be a function/button called 'New/Clear All'; which will clear all the data entered on the screen.
 This will enable you to start the whole process again.